uOttawaUniversity of Ottawa

 Model-Oriented Programming - Umple.org

-Umple is an open source project, so details will evolve.
-However, it is ready to be used for real systems.
-In fact the Umple compiler itself was written in Umple.
-Any Java or PHP project could use Umple.
+Umple is an open source project that can be used for real systems in industry.
+In fact the Umple compiler itself is written in Umple.
+Any Java, C++ or PHP project can be adapted to use Umple.
 We have found the resulting code to be more readable and have many fewer lines.
-This is because Umple means you can avoid having to code a lot of 'boilerplate' code that would be needed to implement associations and attributes, a system based on Umple should also be less bug-prone.
+This is because Umple means you can avoid having to write a lot of 'boilerplate' code that would be needed to implement associations and attributes, a system based on Umple should also be less bug-prone.

 Umple has also been found to help students learn UML faster in the classroom.